molily/molily.de/_posts/2020-11-21-testing-angular.md

 If we remove the increment button from the template entirely, the feature is obviously broken.
 But the white box test does not fail.

 When applied to Angular Components, black box testing is more intuitive and easier for beginners.
-When writing a black box test, ask what the Component does for the user and for the parent Components.
-Then imitate the real usage in your test.
+When writing a black box test, ask what the Component does for the user and for the parent Component.
+Then imitate the usage in your test.

 A white box test that does not examine the Component from the DOM perspective runs the risk of missing crucial Component behavior.
 It gives the illusion that all code is tested.